element-foundation/construction-paper/construction-paper/Construction-Paper.md

 #### The Element Alternative
 Using the Element Protocol, there comes a new alternative.
 If the market conditions are right, a user can still maintain exposure to ETH or their preferred base asset, but without liquidation risks or needing to over collateralize.
 Users can also obtain capital efficiency and can use the majority of their preferred asset freely.

-Instead of taking out a loan to maintain exposure, it is now possible to mint PTs and YTs for an asset, then swap the PTs back for the preferred base asset.
+Instead of taking out a loan to maintain exposure, it is now possible to mint PTs and YTs for an asset and trade the PTs back for the preferred base asset.
 In this case, the YTs represent yield gained on the preferred yield position, but the user now holds a balance on their preferred base asset.

 ##### Example